MucahidRidvanKaplan/ParrotQuadcopterRL/README.md

 **Note:** Hardware integration with the example would require installation of the [Simulink Support Package for Parrot Minidrones](https://www.mathworks.com/hardware-support/parrot-minidrones.html) and a C/C++ compiler.

 ## Open the Quadcopter Project
-Run the following command to create and open a working copy of the project files for this example:
+Run the following command to create and open a working copy of the project files for this project:
 ```
-openProject('asbQuadcopter');
+openProject('Quadcopter');
 ```

 ## Design